Steve Owen (racing driver)

-Steve Owen (born 18 December 1974) is an Australian racing driver, currently co-driving for Team Sydney in the No. 22 Holden ZB Commodore alongside Chris Pither.
+Steve Owen (born 18 December 1974) is an Australian racing driver.
 He has competed in many forms of motorsport, including Karts, Formula Ford, Formula Holden, Sprint cars and Supercars.
-He is one of three dual champions of the Dunlop Super2 Series, alongside Dean Canto and Paul Dumbrell.
+He is one of three dual winners of the Dunlop Super2 Series, alongside Dean Canto and Paul Dumbrell.

 Career

 Owen is a two-time winner of the V8 Supercar Development series, having won it in 2008 for Scott Loadsman Racing and 2010 for Greg Murphy Racing.
 Owen also has many years experience racing in Australia's leading motor racing series, the Supercars Championship.

 Owen's most significant achievements in the Supercars Championship have been winning the 2015 Wilson Security Sandown 500 driving with Mark Winterbottom and a race win at the 2010 Armor All Gold Coast 600 as a co-driver for Jamie Whincup.
 He has also scored several podiums, most notably second at the 2010 and 2015 editions of the Bathurst 1000, and third at the 2013 Wilson Security Sandown 500.